jbee/Payara/appserver/extras/integration-testing/guide.md

      ADD test.war /opt/payara/deployments

+## Enterprise Images support

+When the specified version is a released enterprise version, the correct repository is added to the from clause.
+The following rules are applied.

+- Version should not contain `-RC` or `-SNAPSHOT`.
+- minor version should indicate an Enterprise number (bewteen 20 and 99)

+When a version is determined to be an Enterprise version which has a Docker Image on the Payara Nexus server, the appropriate repo is added where needed (`nexus.payara.fish:5000/`).
+This is the case when the _standard_ image will be used or when the custom Docker file (`src/docker/custom/payara.docker`) is used (FROM is rewritten, just as what happens with the version.)

 ## Submit asadmin commands

 The main container (Java class PayaraContainer) has support for submitting _asadmin_ commands to the DAS and reading the outcome.